 Family portrait commission — a commissioned illustration of the family, the dog, the house she loves.
 Etsy has dozens of excellent portrait artists at accessible prices.

 Her name in a map — a custom map print of a place that matters to her.
 Childhood home, where she met your dad, the town she grew up in.
-It tells a story.
+Shop custom map prints on Amazon →

 The classic bath set fails because it's impersonal.
 These versions work because they're specific.

 A beautiful tea or coffee selection — a curated tin of loose-leaf teas from a specialist, or a selection of single-origin coffees if she's a coffee person.
-Not a supermarket brand.
+Shop luxury tea sets on Amazon → Shop specialty coffee gifts on Amazon →

 The best gift is often a pairing.
 A personalised book with a box of good chocolates and a handwritten note.
 A spa voucher tucked inside a card with a personal message about why you chose that particular place.
 A journal with three books you've selected for her.